Aniruddha-25/House_Price_Prediction/README.md

 # 🚀 **How to Use?**

 1. Clone the repository.

-2. Place the dataset files inside the `Data/` directory.
-3. Install dependencies using:
+1. Install dependencies using:

    ```bash
    pip install -r requirements.txt
    ```
-4. Run the Flask application:
+1. Run the Flask application:

    ```bash
    python app.py